 Fujifilm X-H1 Best Memory Cards

 From looking at the results you can see that UHS-II cards are more than twice as fast as UHS-I cards.
-Also, there is a huge difference between the good, more expensive UHS-II cards vs the cheaper brands or models.
+There is also a huge difference between the good, more expensive UHS-II cards vs the cheaper brands or models.

 Does this speed matter in the real world?
 It depends.
 If you are doing a lot of bursting you will really enjoy having a faster UHS-II cards.
 I’ve personally found that you don’t always need the fastest UHS-II cards you can buy for the X-H1.
 Even a good UHS-I will perform well if you’re doing a moderate amount of bursting.
 For example when I shoot street photography, I set my camera to a slow burst speed and I’ll usually not blast of more than 8 shots at a time.
 In these situations a 60-70MB/s is more than capable of keeping up.